-Uri Inspektor reports on UCL’s What does it mean to be human? exhibition featuring Jeremy Bentham’s severed head whose DNA is being examined for autism
+Uri Inspector reports on UCL’s What does it mean to be human? exhibition featuring Jeremy Bentham’s severed head whose DNA is being examined for autism.

 For the past month the preserved head of UCL’s spiritual father has been on display at the Octagon gallery and since its reveal it hasn’t failed to spark intrigue or thrilled disgust from passing students.
 The What does it mean to be human? exhibition in the Wilkins building has seen the authentic visage of the Utilitarian thinker put on public presentation for the first time since 1975.
 Abounding myths of theft by students, “alternative” football games or kidnap and ransom may explain why the head, which until forty years ago was kept at the foot of the auto-icon in the South Cloisters, has been stored in a secure room every since.